Piano Sonata No. 6 (Scriabin)

 The Piano Sonata No. 6, Op.
 62, by Alexander Scriabin was composed in 1911.
 Although it was named the sixth sonata, the piece was preceded by the Sonata No. 7.
 As it is one of the late piano sonatas of Scriabin's career, the music consists of a single movement and is almost atonal, although it is sometimes listed as being in the key of G. Scriabin reportedly never played the sonata in public, because he feared its darkness.

+The idea and the first sketches of the Sixth Sonata by A. N. Scriabin originated in a country house on the estate of Obraztsovo-Karpovo, Serpukhov district, Moscow province (now Bolshoe Obraztsovo, Stupino city district, Moscow region).
 It received its premiere on 19 March 1912 in Moscow by Elena Bekman-Shcherbina.

 Structure and content

 The piece consists of a single movement, typically lasting around 11–12 minutes, and is marked as follows: